The successful warrior is the average man, with laser-like focus. – Bruce Lee.

 Our top three take-aways are:

 - Fix your email addiction.
-Start by working in batches twice a day.
+Start by working in batches twice or maybe 3 times a day.

-- Set three goals that excite you and chunk them down into weekly milestones.
+- Set three goals that are associated with your vision and excite you.
+Chunk them down into weekly milestones and get cracking!

 Free Action eBook

 Want some super quick actions for you to be more productive?Get your free action book

 Download our 8 free OKR Templates and Examples